FBerding/aifeducation/README.md

 - Cohen’s Kappa with squared weights
 - Fleiss’ Kappa for multiple raters without exact estimation

+In Addition the some traditional measures from the machine learning literature are also available:

+- Precision
+- Recall
+- F1-Score

 ## Sharing Trained AI

 Since the package is based on keras, tensorflow, and the transformer